johnwcowan/r7rs-spec/spec/r7rs.md

     extensions.

--   constructor name is bound to a procedure that takes as many arguments as there are field names in the (constructor name
-    $\ldots\,$) subexpression and returns a new record of type name.
+-   constructor name is bound to a procedure that takes as many arguments as there are field names in the (constructor name … ) subexpression and returns a new record of type name.
 Fields whose names are listed with constructor name have the corresponding argument as their initial value.
 The initial values of all other fields are unspecified.
 It is an error for a field name to appear in constructor but not as a field name.

--   pred is bound to a predicate that returns \#t when given a value returned by the procedure bound to constructor name and \#f for everything else.
+-   pred is bound to a predicate that returns #t when given a value returned by the procedure bound to constructor name and #f for everything else.

 -   Each accessor name is bound to a procedure that takes a record of